riveSunder/yuca/docs/g_slide_004.md

 ## Lenia

-### In Lenia, the neighborhood is defined by a smooth, continuously valued convolution kernel with a transition update defined by a smooth function call a Growth function (often one or more Gaussians)
+### In Lenia, the neighborhood is defined by a smooth, continuously valued convolution kernel with a transition update defined by a smooth function called a Growth function (usually a Gaussian)

 ![Lenia standard Orbium rule](https://raw.githubusercontent.com/riveSunder/yuca/master/assets/glaberish/lenia_orbium.png)